Ellie Mills: Characterisation and introduction

+She told Alison James from Soaplife that Ellie ran away because she was fed up with looking after her siblings.
+Ellie enjoyed working in bars and clubbing during her time away.
+Baxendale revealed that "she's been having a good time and reckons she deserved it."
+Ellie returns because she started missing her family and wants to reconnect with them.
+Though she has ulterior motives because she is "bored, tired and skint".
+She added that Ellie chose to cease contact with her family so they were unable to convince her to return home.
+Baxendale added that Ellie does not realise the trouble she has caused her family until she returns and "the guilt kicks in".
 Ellie's family have different reactions to her arrival in Hollyoaks.
 Ellie's younger sister Lisa Hunter (Gemma Atkinson) is delighted by her return.
 Atkinson told Francesca Babb from All About Soap that "Lisa couldn't be more pleased to see her."
 She added that everyone is "really surprised" and she finds it difficult to believe she is back because her family did not expect to see her again.

 Ellie's brother Dan Hunter (Andrew McNair) is angry at her.
 Dan believes their family are being too kind towards Ellie.
 Atkinson added that "she put the family through hell and now they are all treading on eggshells around her.
 Dan thinks they at least deserve an explanation as to the reasons why she disappeared."
 Lisa cannot understand Dan's frustrations and warns that his behaviour could cause Ellie to run away again.
 Ellie soon makes it clear that she is staying and bonds with Lisa.
 Atkinson described Ellie as "very confident" and Lisa "loves" her attitude.
 She added that Ellie is also a "very bolshy and bitchy" which her family choose ignore to please her.
 Ellie soon starts behaving in a "quite arrogant" and "flippant" way and Atkinson concluded that "the Hunters are too scared to say anything to her".
+Ellie's mother Sally Hunter (Katherine Dow-Blyton) is also angry with Ellie.
+Baxendale explained that "once the initial euphoria has worn off", Sally cannot cope with her return.
+Sally tries to convince Ellie to explain where she has been but she refuses.
+This leaves Sally feeling "awkward" around Ellie, but the actress believed Ellie's treatment of Sally comes from her own guilt about having a good time in Ibiza while her family were "going through hell".